Bad Dürrenberg burial: Occupants

 The woman had incompletely formed atlas and axis vertebrae (the two highest vertebrae in the neck), which are missing large portions of their posterior arches, and had associated malformations of the foramen magnum (hole in the base of the skull).
 In the 1950s, H. Grimm suggested the atypical appearance of the foramen magnum was due to decapitation but there is no evidence of cut marks.
 She may have been able to block blood vessels to the brain by holding her head in certain positions.
 This may have caused a variety of neuropathological conditions such as itching, burning or crawling sensations, uncoordinated movements (ataxia), rapid eye movement (nystagmus), or caused double vision.
 It is possible that, if she did exhibit these conditions, she may have been seen as having access to supernatural abilities.
 Her possible physical abilities, combined with her elaborate burial and the presence of a roe deer headdress with antlers, has led to the suggestion she was a shaman; for this reason she is often referred to as the "Bad Dürrenberg shaman".
-Around 6400 BC, approximately 600 years after her death, a pair of antler headdresses were buried 3 ft from her grave, suggesting she was remembered and revered centuries later.
+Around 6400 BC, approximately 600 years after her death, a pair of antler headdresses with feather and plant fibre decoration were buried 3 ft from her grave, suggesting she was remembered and revered centuries later.

 The baby was 6–8 months old at death.
 The skeleton is largely fragmentary and incomplete.
 X-rays found no evidence of health issues but reexamination found signs of vitamin deficiency.
 Genetic analysis identified the infant as male.
 Testing found he was a fourth or fifth-degree genetic relative of the shaman with a shared mitochondrial haplogroup.
-She may have been a direct relative, such as his great-great-grandmother (in which case they were buried at different times), or she may have been an aunt or cousin several generations removed (which possibility allows for them living contemporaneously).
+She may have been a direct relative, such as his great-great-grandmother (in which case they were buried at different times), or she may have been an aunt or cousin several generations removed (which allows for them living contemporaneously).
 Previously, the baby was assumed to be her child.

+Isolated vertebrae from two other children were present in the grave.
+Genetic analysis confirmed they were both male.
+One individual was the twin brother of the infant interred; the other was a relative.

+In popular culture

+The reconstruction of the shaman in her full regalia by artist Karol Schauer for the Halle State Museum of Prehistory appears to have been the inspiration for the headdress of the female shaman portrayed by Leonor Varela in the 2018 film Alpha.